MEDomics-UdeS/energAI-fuses/docs/readme/README_gui.md

 python gui.py
 ```

-Select the desired model, image directory and options, then press
+First, select the desired model, image directory and options, then press
 on the center *Start* button to start the inference.
 After the inference
 has been performed, an image viewer with zoom and pan options will
-appear to allow users to view predicted fuses directly on the images:
+appear to allow users to view predicted fuses directly on the images.
+The
+following figure shows the inference results obtained on the sample
+image available in the repository under 'data/sample/image' (ground truth
+boxes are shown in green and model predictions are shown in yellow) :

 ![gui_image_viewer.png](../images/gui_image_viewer.png)